 The data content of the root certificate, certification authority certificate and certificate holder's certificates is described in the document FINEID S2.
-The document is available at the certification authority's website at http://www.fineid.fi.
+The document is available at the certification authority's website at https://dvv.fi/en/fineid-specifications.

-The certification authority publishes all of the certification authority's citizen certificates and revocation lists in a non-chargeable, publicly available, public directory.
+The certification authority publishes certification authority's identification certificates of the citizen certificates and revocation lists in a non-chargeable, publicly available, public directory.
 The certification authority publishes the certificate policy, the certification practice statements, the PKI disclosure statement (PDS) and other public documents pertaining to the production of certificate services on its website.

-Each citizen certificate is published in the public directory immediately upon its creation and remains in said directory for as long as it remains valid.
+Each identification certificates of the citizen certificate is published in the public directory immediately upon its creation and remains in said directory for as long as it remains valid.
 The certification authority publishes a revocation list that is valid for eight hours from its publication.
 This revocation list is updated once per hour with a new one.